Discovering the Abandoned DC Plane on Solheimasandur Beach

 If you are a George Hirsch fan, then take a look at his 2016 album cover.
 The beautiful yet eerie image was featured as the main image for his album Hijrah.

-Check out this video of justin bieber in iceland on the dc iceland plane crash.
+Check out this video of Justin Bieber in Iceland at the dc iceland plane crash.

 What To Pack